Evergreen Data Permissions

 Discovering that the permissions screen was unintuitive to users was disappointing considering the past term of work I'd put into it.
 However, I overhauled the sliding battery visual and began iterating on new ways we could design an interactive, yet intuitive, permissions screen.

 I wanted to emphasize the data types over the interactive battery component.
 So, I shrunk the battery to make it a visual indicator rather than the core interaction.
-Then I made each permission much larger and easier to toggle on/off.
+Then I made each permission much larger and easier to toggle.

-When I gave my screens to a few users to test, 0% clicked on the data types to open the popup.
+When I gave my screens to users to test, 0% clicked on the data cards to open the popup.
 Since the whole goal in shrinking the battery was to encourage opening these popups, this was an issue.

 I turned to familiar design systems.
 I added the universal “i” button which was a clear indicator of more information.
 This made the design much simpler and in user testing, 100% of users selected the “i” button or stated that they knew where to click if they wanted to find more information.